 There are two primary types of resume formats in the business: chronological and functional.
 Of the two, the chronological format tends to be the most popular.

 It generally includes an objective statement, includes educational information (including certifications and special skills), and a detailed, chronological listing of all of your past employers.

 While there is nothing specifically wrong with this particular format, it can be detrimental to those who are just starting out in the sports industry.
 The sports industry hires based upon skill – not GPAs or extracurricular activities.

 For this reason, an increasing number of graduates are choosing to employ the functional resume format.
-A functional resume will highlight your specific abilities, like coaching or organizational skills, instead of your chronological work history.
+A functional sports management resume will highlight your specific abilities, like coaching or organizational skills, instead of your chronological work history.

 You will still summarize your work history; however, it will generally be done at the bottom of the page.
 By the time a potential employer reaches it, they are sold on your skills.